-This proxy statement provides information about the material components of our executive compensation program for:
+This Compensation Discussion and Analysis provides information about the material components of our executive compensation program for:

-- Marcus S. Ryu, President, Chief Executive Officer and Co-Founder; - Karen Blasing, Chief Financial Officer; - · John True, Senior Vice President, Field Operations; and - Peter A. Espinosa, Former Vice President, Worldwide Sales.
+- · Marcus S. Ryu, our President and Chief Executive Officer (our "CEO"); - · Karen Blasing, our Chief Financial Officer (our "CFO"); - Priscilla Hung, our Senior Vice President, Operations and Corporate Development; - Jeremy Henrickson, our Vice President, Product Development; and - Alexander C. Naddaff, our Vice President, Professional Services.

-We refer to these executive officers collectively in this compensation section and the related compensation tables as the Named Executive Officers or "NEOs."
+We refer to these executive officers collectively in this Compensation Discussion and Analysis and the related compensation tables as the "Named Executive Officers."